Matleo/MLPython2Java/MaschineLearning4J/src/main/java/RandomForest/README.md

 		inputArguments.put(inputFieldName, inputFieldValue);
 	}
 ```
+**Note**: `inputFields` contains `InputFields` with names between `x1` and `x784`, but not every value will be present.
+So `inputFields.length < 784`.
+This originates from our Random Forest model, trained on the MNIST dataset.
+Not every pixel of the input png files are relevant, for example the border of every picture will be white, so we do not generate any information of that.
+In particular, the `feature_importance` of these pixels is 0.
+That is why those pixels, or features, are not included in the PMML file.

 #### Evaluate and read out results
 After we have prepared the data that we want to feed into our model, we can now actually evaluate the model and read the prediction: